-The scanner was installed at the University in 2007, with funding from the then regional development agency, One North East.
-It is located in Building 15 on the Newcastle University, Campus for Ageing and Vitality at the Newcastle General Hospital site.
+The PET Centre was opened in 2007 and installed a PETCT scanner.
+In 2016, the PETMR scanner was installed with funding from the Dementia UK.
+The PET Centre is located in Building 15 on the Newcastle University, Campus for Ageing and Vitality at the Newcastle General Hospital site.

 Operation of the PET-CT scanner involves co-operation between Newcastle University and the NHS, especially the Regional Medical Physics Department and the Northern Centre for Cancer Care .